MELISSA BLOCK, Host:

-Ambassador SUSAN RICE (United Nations): Good to be with you, Melissa.
+SUSAN RICE: Good to be with you, Melissa.

 BLOCK: I want to ask you first on the question of imposing a no-fly zone over Libya.
 Could you get that vote through the Security Council?
 Russia, which has veto power, has been digging in its heels.
 We heard the foreign minister of Russia saying the Libyans have to solve their problems by themselves.

 RICE: Well, Melissa, we - it's too soon to know the answer to that question.
 We and other colleagues on the Security Council are in the early stages of consulting about what additional measures the council might consider authorizing.
 And, frankly, Russia is not the only country that has expressed some concerns about the viability and desirability of a no-fly zone.